Get Started Investing

 Rick Ferri Two-fund and Three-fund Portfolios

-There’s a lot of lazy portfolio examples out there.
+There are a lot of lazy portfolio examples out there.
 Famed personal finance author and columnist, Rick Ferri, has talked about the simplicity of two-fund and three-fund portfolios in his many books.

 His two-fund portfolio example consists of this allocation: